cvat-ai/cvat/cvat/apps/documentation/installation.md

     --platform local
 ```

+Note:
-Note: see [deploy.sh](/serverless/deploy.sh) script for more examples.
+- see [deploy.sh](/serverless/deploy.sh) script for more examples.
+- As an example, if you use `nuctl-1.4.18-linux-amd64` in the CVAT root directory,
+you need to change the `nuctl` in the above commands to `.nuctl-1.4.18-linux-amd64`.

 ### Stop all containers